anoma/namada/documentation/docs/src/README.md

 - Article: [Introducing Namada: Shielded Transfers with Any Assets](https://medium.com/anomanetwork/introducing-namada-shielded-transfers-with-any-assets-dce2e579384c)

 ## Overview of features
-- PoS with governance to secure and evolve Namada
+- Proof-of-Stake with governance to secure and evolve Namada
-- Fast-finality BFT with 4 second blocks
+- Fast-finality BFT with 4-second blocks
 - Near-zero fees
 - Trustless 2-way Ethereum bridge via IBC implementation on ETH
 - IBC bridges to chains that already speak IBC (all Cosmos chains)